Childhood Immunization Clinics

 - HPV for males and females 19-26 years of age

-Fees are associated wtih adult vaccines.
+**Fees are associated with adult vaccines.
 Please call for further information

 Campbell County Public Health does provide world travel immunizations by appointment.
-Vaccinces available include, Yellow Fever, Typhoid, Polio, MMR (measles, mumps, rubella), Varicella (chickenpox), Hepatitis A and Hepatitis B, and Td (tetanus/diptheria).
+Vaccines available include, Yellow Fever, Typhoid, Polio, MMR (measles, mumps, rubella), Varicella (chickenpox), Hepatitis A and Hepatitis B, and Td (tetanus/diptheria).
 It is recommended to start travel vaccines 6 months prior to the beginning of your trip.
 Please call public health for costs of vaccines, appointment time, and recommended vaccines.
 You can also find information on travel shots at the Centers for Disease Control and Prevention website.